Jimmy McGrory: Legacy

 McGrory is the all-time leading goalscorer in top-flight British football with a total of 550 goals in 547 competitive games.
-This total includes 6 goals that he scored in 6 Inter-League matches for the Scottish League XI.
+This total includes 6 goals that he scored in 6 Inter-League matches for the Scottish Football League XI.
 McGrory is a legendary figure within Celtic's history.
 He is their top scorer of all time with 522 goals from 501 games, and holds their record for the most goals in a season, with 62 goals from 46 games in season 1927–28.
 He has also notched up a British top-flight record of 55 hat-tricks, 48 coming in League games and 7 from Scottish Cup ties.
 It could be argued he in fact scored 56, as he hit 8 goals in a Scottish League game against Dunfermline on 14 January 1928.
 The eight goals scored in that match against Dunfermline is also a British top-flight record.
 The boots worn by McGrory and football used in that game are on display at the Scottish Football Museum.

 In 2004, he was inducted into both the Scottish Football Hall of Fame and the Scottish Sports Hall of Fame.